The Supreme Court Already Settled This — For Sales Tax

 The South Dakota Standard

 South Dakota’s law required sales tax collection from sellers meeting either threshold.
-The Court upheld this as constitutional.
-This became the model for economic nexus nationwide.
+The Court found the threshold permissible — describing its features as designed to prevent undue burdens on interstate commerce — and remanded for further proceedings.
+It became the model for economic nexus nationwide.

 $100K+